Weissberg Foundation - Funder Overview

 - Edward Jones (Vice Chair & Secretary): Vice President of Programs at ABFE – A Philanthropic Partnership for Black Communities

-- Chief Keith Anderson: Chief of the Nansemond Indian Nation; executive director of Red Crook-ed Sky performing arts organization
+- Chief Keith Anderson: Chief of the Nansemond Indian Nation; executive director of Red Crook-ed Sky performing arts organisation

 - Tamara Copeland: Retired president of Washington Regional Association of Grantmakers; co-facilitates The Onion Dialogues racial justice training